-If possible, special characters will be used to identify the packet header word.
-This would be based on the special characters (K28.x) made available by the 8-10 bit encoding technique used by the Hotlink transceivers.
+Special characters will be used to identify the packet header word.
+This will be based on the special characters (K28.x) made available by the 8-10 bit encoding technique used by the Hotlink transceivers.
 This requires further investigation to ensure that the ARC controller supports these special characters.
 The special characters will identify the header word, leaving the entire 16 bit (65536 codes) word value for packet type definition.